TV Tech In 2023: 60 Questions Looking For Some Answers - The TV Answer Man!

 60. Will consumers cut back on their streaming subscriptions because of an economic recession?
 Will that force one or more streamers to shutter?

-I have no doubt that if you have even more questions.
+I have no doubt that you have even more questions.
 So feel free to include them below in the Comments section.

 Happy New Year, Everyone!!